Skip to content

 New Case

 After choosing the input, assign a descriptive case name.
-The GUI will automatically create a new folder under:
+The web interface will automatically create a new folder under:

 saved_output/cases/<case_name>/